ramoul-b/MyPetly-Backend/README.md

 ## Authentication

 This project uses Laravel Sanctum for API authentication.
-By default, personal access tokens do not expire because the `config/sanctum.php` `expiration` option is set to `null`.
-Tokens remain valid until they are explicitly revoked.
-You may refresh a client's authentication token by creating a new token on the user and deleting the old one.
+By default, the `SANCTUM_TOKEN_EXPIRATION` environment variable is set to `60 * 24` minutes (24 hours), which feeds the `config/sanctum.php` `expiration` option.
+Tokens automatically inherit this duration unless you override the variable.
+Each time a user authenticates or refreshes their session, previous personal access tokens are revoked before issuing a new one so that only the latest credential remains valid.

-After updating the Sanctum configuration, run `php artisan config:clear` when deploying to ensure the new settings are applied.
+If you change the token expiration or other Sanctum settings, run `php artisan config:clear` during deployment to apply the updated configuration.

 ## Marketplace APIs